 Other structural abnormalities are translocations and inversions.
 In the first case there is an exchange of material between two chromosomes and in the second, a chromosomal region is inverted with respect to its normal position.

-Structural alterations may have different clinical consequences such as low semen quality in men or repeat miscarriage in women.
+Structural alterations may have different clinical consequences such as low semen quality in men, low ovarian reserve and repeat miscarriage in women.

 In addition to the alterations already mentioned, there are chromosomal variants called polymorphisms.
 These polymorphisms are relatively common in the general population and show no apparent phenotypic consequences, but recent scientific studies have linked them to infertility.

 A karyotype is an important diagnostic test in patients who require assisted reproduction techniques because there is a higher incidence of abnormal karyotype in couples with fertility problems.
 This technique is indicated mainly in cases of seminal alteration, ovarian failure and in couples with repeat miscarriage or implantation failures.

 There’s another technique called array CHG (aCGH) which detects chromosomic alterations (small chromosomal regions duplicities or absences) with a sensibility level much higher than conventional Karyotype.
 Approximately, the aCGH reaches diagnosis levels 10 times higher than karyotype.
 This technique is a big step forward in cases with unknown infertility and recurrent implantation failure (know more about Array-CGH).